On Test

 Inside Job

-The galley is to starboard just inside the salon doors and given the limited space it's a well-designed space.
+The galley is to starboard just inside the salon doors and given the limited space, it's a well-designed space.
 You can have induction cooking - though this requires the addition of a generator - but our test boat had a simple two-burner gas hob with a gas-fired oven.
 You won't be cooking Christmas dinner any time soon but it's perfect for knocking up breakfast.
-Again, the fit and finish are great with solid countertops and quality joinery and fiddled drawers to hold everything from crockery to cutlery.
+Again, the fit and finish are great with solid countertops, quality joinery, and fiddled drawers to hold everything from crockery to cutlery.
 The boat is a little light on cooling space, however, with just a small fridge below the helm seat.
 On longer cruises, this could be a frustration.

 Opposite is the dinette, which has a hi-lo table to create another double berth enabling eight adults to sleep on board.
 There's lots of clever design going on here, like the pop-out stool that adds another seat to the end of the table and the two-way backrest which quickly switches the forward end of the dinette into a raised two-person navigator seat when the boat is on passage.